zz85/timeliner/README.md

 (Side note: mrdoob's [talk on this](http://2013.jsconf.asia/blog/2013/11/8/jsconfasia-2013-mrdoob-ricardo-cabello-framejs) also showcase interesting editors used by the demoscene)
 4. [TweenTime](https://github.com/idflood/TweenTime/) by idflood.

-I had initally wanted to polish and improve this to the point I'm satisfied first.
-However hearing Ben Schwarz say that a cat dies everytime code doesn't get publish during cssconf asia 2014, here it is.
+I think the current version is much a work in progress.
+However Ben Schwarz says that a cat dies everytime code doesn't get publish during cssconf asia 2014, so I thought it would be a good idea to release this early.

 ## Philosophy

-Timeliner should be lightweight and can be added into any webpages with ease.
-It could work as an included script, bookmarklet, or part of a bigger project with capabilities to work with other controls like dat.gui or gui.js.
-Styles, HTML, Icons are all embed in the Javascript code.
+I wrote Timeliner to be as lightweight and embedable as possible.
+Styles, HTML, icons are all embeded in a single javascript file.
+This means it could work as an included script, bookmarklet, or part of a bigger project.
+I intent to have interoperablility with other controls tools like dat.gui or gui.js.

 ## Usage